Strong programme: Criticism

 In order to study scientific knowledge from a sociological point of view, the strong programme has adhered to a form of radical relativism.
 In other words, it argues that – in the social study of institutionalised beliefs about "truth" – it would be unwise to use "truth" as an explanatory resource.
 To do so would (according to the relativist view) include the answer as part of the question, and propound a "whiggish" approach towards the study of history – a narrative of human history as an inevitable march towards truth and enlightenment.

-Physicists Alan Sokal and Jean Bricmont wrote a scathing critique Fashionable Nonsense of the Strong Programme in 1997 and its reliance on social constructionism.
-In their view postmodernists on the far left attempted to recast scientific controversy as a political struggle between good (progressivism) and bad (conservatism), a form of Marxist class struggle, one that leads to a dead end that obscures, rather than enlightens.
+Physicists Alan Sokal and Jean Bricmont published a critique of the Strong Programme called Fashionable Nonsense in 1997, which associated it with the broader concept of social constructionism.
+In their view, postmodernists on the far left attempted to recast scientific controversy as a political struggle between good (progressivism) and bad (conservatism), a form of Marxist class struggle.
+In Sokal and Bricmont's view, this leads to a dead end that obscures, rather than enlightens.
 They assert that the main error of the "Strong Program" is to ignore that scientists primarily use nature and mathematicians logic, not social pressures, to validate their findings.
-They demonstrated that academics such as Feyerabend, Latour, Lacan, Irigaray, Kristeva (Ch3) and Deleuze regularly attempted to apply nonsensical metaphor from the physical sciences and mathematics to bolster their theories of how scientific agreements were achieved.
+They argued that academics such as Feyerabend, Latour, Lacan, Irigaray, Kristeva (Ch3) and Deleuze regularly attempted to apply nonsensical metaphor from the physical sciences and mathematics to bolster their theories of how scientific agreements are achieved.

+Philosopher Joseph Agassi argued that it is impossible to explain science by referring to social circumstances alone and that demanding that history do so is irrational.

 Markus Seidel attacks the main arguments – underdetermination and norm-circularity – provided by Strong Programme proponents for their relativism.
 It has also been argued that the strong programme has incited climate denial.